tholiang/podoscaler/aws/instructions.md

 build and run the autoscaler and watcher `./hack/hotel-autoscaler-up`

-copy logs into a `.txt` file then run
+copy watcher logs into a `.txt` file then run
 `python ./read-watcher-output.py`

 ## Load generation